 Also, the hot chocolate is amazing, especially when you’re feeling cold.
 Drink as much as you can.

-Creating your perfect Iceland itinerary
+How to plan your perfect Iceland itinerary

 Iceland has a huge amount to offer tourists, from well-trodden paths with plenty of guided tours available, to far less explored terrain that you can venture to by yourself.
 Some of the less trodden areas are more difficult, or sometimes impossible, to access in the winter.
 For example, all the roads in the highlands were closed when we were there in January.
 Remember to check road.is before you set out on your journey.